Army Ranger Wing: Reported domestic missions

-In December 1983 the ARW was involved in an operation against a Provisional IRA "unit" on the loose in woodland in the South of County Leitrim that had been holding hostage for ransom a kidnapped businessman, the ARW having been sent in by the Government after the P-IRA had murdered a Garda officer and an Irish Army soldier that had found their hideout.
+In December 1983, the ARW was involved in an operation against a Provisional IRA "unit" on the loose in woodland in the South of County Leitrim.

+The group had been holding kidnapped businessman Don Tidey hostage for ransom.
+The ARW had been sent to assist the search effort, and were reported to have covertly swept areas of interest using night-vision goggles while armed with the Heckler & Koch MP5.

-In the early 1990s the ARW took part in operations in support of the Garda Emergency Response Unit against the Provisional IRA.
+In the early 1990s, the ARW took part in operations in support of the Garda Emergency Response Unit against the Provisional IRA.

-In January 1997, two teams of 12 from the ARW were sent to Mountjoy Prison in central Dublin where three prisoners armed with knives had taken two prison officers hostage and barricaded themselves inside the Medical Unit where they were threatening to kill the prison officers.
+In January 1997, two teams of 12 from the ARW were sent to Mountjoy Prison in central Dublin, where three prisoners armed with knives had taken two prison officers hostage and barricaded themselves inside the Medical Unit where they were threatening to kill the prison officers.
 The ARW took up positions ready to blow down the steel door to the unit and eliminate the threat posed by the hostage-takers.
 The siege ended within a few hours of the ARW being called in after the hostage-takers were made aware of their presence during negotiations and surrendered.

 In May 2011, the unit had a major role in protecting Queen Elizabeth II on her state visit to Ireland, where "viable" assassination attempts by dissident republican terrorists were prevented.
 The ARW had airborne sniper teams in three AgustaWestland AW139 helicopters, counter assault teams in the motorcade and a number of ground teams, including 20 close protection officers.

 Also in May 2011, President of the United States Barack Obama received protection from the ARW on his visit to Ireland just days after the visit of the Queen.
 The two visits were the largest civil security operations ever undertaken in the Republic of Ireland, both ultimately successful.